MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-adopt-integrity.md

 # Adopt integrity

-## Intro section
+## Introduction

-Goal: Adoption of this principle prevents data corruption, reduces errors, and supports decision-making processes.
-Maintaining high standards of integrity allows the organization to operate more efficiently and with greater confidence in the results produced by its data.
+The integrity of your data and your systems is critical to maintaining security.
 Integrity means that an asset is free from unauthorized alterations.
 Only authorized entities should be able to modify an asset, and only in specific authorized ways.
 For example, if you are reviewing orders placed by customers on your online store, you should not be able to increase the price of any items in those orders after they have been purchased.
+Integrity also means that data are free from corruption and errors and that your systems are configured to align with your standards.
+Misconfiguration of systems and incorrect data can both expose your organization to security risks that can be exploited.

+Adoption of this principle prevents data corruption, reduces errors, and supports decision-making processes.
+Maintaining high standards of integrity allows the organization to operate more efficiently and with greater confidence in the results produced by its data.

 Cloud environments need to ensure integrity in two general areas: data integrity and system integrity.

-Data integrity is ensured through a variety of methods including:

-- **Robust data management practices** that include data validation, data verification, and use of error detection and correction algorithms to ensure accuracy and consistency of data.
-- **Access controls** are implemented to prevent unauthorized access or modification of data.
-- Regular **data backups** are performed to protect against data loss.
-- **Checksums** and **hash functions** are used to detect any unintentional changes to data.
-- **Data encryption** is used to protect data in transit and at rest, preventing unauthorized access and maintaining data integrity.
-- **Database normalization** techniques reduce data redundancy and improve data integrity.
-- Regular **audits** are conducted to ensure compliance with data integrity standards.

 > [!NOTE]
 > Some guidance in this article overlaps with guidance provided in the [Adopt confidentiality](./refresh-adopt-confidentiality.md) article.
 In those instances, this article will direct you to the relevant guidance in that article to avoid repetition.